 How to Get a Job – Secret Tips That No One Tells You

-Job hunting is a challenge and it can sometimes feel overwhelming, especially in a rapidly changing market.
-You’ll be familiar with time-worn advice about keeping your CV up to date and being pro-active in your search, but in today’s climate, it’s more important than ever to have a clear strategy of how you’re going to structure your job hunt, how you’re going to handle the inevitable knock-backs and how you’re going to keep your applications fresh.
+Job hunting is a challenge, and it can sometimes feel overwhelming, especially in a rapidly changing market.
+Of course, you’ll be familiar with time-worn advice about keeping your CV up to date and being proactive in your search.
+Still, in today’s climate, it’s more important than ever to have a clear strategy of how you’re going to structure your job hunt, how you’re going to handle the inevitable knock-backs and how you’re going to keep your applications fresh.

 How to Develop Your Job-hunting Strategy

 Before you even think about applying for a job, you need to be sure you are a good fit and that you know how to capture the attention of the recruiter or hiring manager.
 You need to be able to put together a killer CV, nail the trickiest interview questions, and let your personality shine through.
 It is not easy, but being well prepared will allay those nerves a little so that you can truly stand out.
 Let’s take a look at how to do this:

 See Your Job Search As a Career in Itself

 Adapt your mindset so you regard your job search as your current career.
 Structure your week so that you spend several days looking for available posts, a number of hours polishing and adapting your CV and a number of hours networking and forging new contacts.
 If you notice gaps in your knowledge, then set aside time for self-development or volunteer work to improve and maintain your employability.
 Maintaining regular hours and routine will help you keep focused too.

 Goal setting is an invaluable skill in any job, and there is no better way to make sure you are ready for your new career than by creating clear, measurable goals for your job search.

 • Think about what type of career you want – talk to a career coach, family, friends, and educators.